swastikkakran/userAuth/README.md

 So I decided to private all my repos and do a fresh start.
 Build things from the start and showase my learning publically.
 So, here is an authentication system.

+I know that this code has faults.
+Well, since it is one of my beginner projects I can afford to make a few prototypes in order to learn things. right now, being able to create things is better for me than chasing perfection.
+I am not saying I will not improve, I will.
+With each project I will try to imporve myself.

 "With great curiosity, comes great number of unfinished projects" - SK
 ---